 Limited support is assigned to academic software for which there is less need to recommend a standard or to provide a full range of services.
 This category of software is generally useful to fewer clients than is the case for full support software.
 The assignment of limited support is based on current client need and LTS resources.
 The consultant(s) will be familiar with this software and will provide installation and technical support.
 If a consultant is unable to answer a question, she or he may suggest strategies for resolving problems, or suggest other sources of assistance such as a vendor knowledge base or user groups.
 Training is not provided for limited support software.
 LTS may have vendor documentation for reference, and may have developed local documentation.

 Upon client request, following published guidelines and timetables, LTS may install on selected computing systems appropriately licensed, client-provided academic software.
 A copy of the license must be provided for LTS records.
 In concert with the requester, LTS also installs on its computing systems software which is intended to provide a convenience—through ease of accessibility—to clients.
 For software installed under either of these two conditions, requesters are expected to assume local support responsibilities and collaborate with LTS on upgrades and patches.
 LTS cannot provide technical support, training, or local documentation.

 At the time of an academic software acquisition, a support level is assigned.
 Current software, as well as software installed as a courtesy to clients, is evaluated annually for relevance to the Lehigh community, hardware and software support investment, and price increases.
 A list is maintained on the Web that specifies support level and support consultants for each application.
-The support level list is reviewed and modified twice a year by Client Services functional managers.
+The support level list is reviewed and modified twice a year.

 Library & Technology Services